tastejs/todomvc-app-template/readme.md

 in the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) series of articles.

-The main idea is to bind the list of todo-items to DOM-elements with unique id:s (in our case the index and item description).
+The main idea is to bind each todo item to a DOM-element with a unique id (in this case the index and item description).
 If the model is changed, d3.js will detect what parts of the DOM that no longer have a representation in the model, and update the DOM accordingly.